-How to auto-sign in and boot directly to Xbox Full Screen Experience on Windows 11
+How to auto-sign in and boot directly to Xbox mode on Windows 11

-Start your Windows 11 gaming PC directly in the Xbox Full Screen Experience with an automatic sign-in setup.
+Start your gaming PC directly in the Xbox mode with an automatic sign-in setup – here's how.

-Boot and auto-sign into Xbox FSE / Image: Mauro Huculak
+Windows 11 Xbox mode auto login / Image: Mauro Huculak

-• This guide shows how to configure Windows 11 to sign in automatically and launch directly into the Xbox Full Screen Experience.
+• This guide shows how to configure Windows 11 to sign in automatically and launch directly into the Xbox mode (Full Screen Experience).

-• You’ll learn the steps to bypass the Lock and Sign-in screens, install the required third-party tool, and enable the feature for a console-style gaming environment.
+• You’ll learn how to bypass the Lock and Sign-in screens and enable the feature to create a console-style gaming environment.

 If you want to power on your computer and boot directly into the full-screen experience, you can configure the system to sign in automatically with a specific user account, which can be a local or a Microsoft account.

-In this guide, I’ll outline the steps to configure Windows 11 to boot directly into the Xbox Full Screen Experience without entering your login password.
+In this guide, I’ll outline the steps to configure Windows 11 to boot directly into the Xbox mode without entering your login password.

-Start Windows 11 directly into Xbox FSE without login
+Boot Windows 11 directly into Xbox mode with auto login

-To start Windows 11 directly in the Xbox Full Screen Experience without having to log in, follow these steps:
+To start Windows 11 directly in the Xbox mode without having to log in, follow these steps:

 1. Open Start on Windows 11.